moalam7/Mod1_proposal/README.md

 I have two proposals, let me know which one you guys recommend.
 Thank you!
+If you open the wireframe images in a new tab, they are presented in the correct orientation instead of counterclockwise!

 Proposal #1: